magiccjae/ee631/hw3/README.txt

 epipolar_lines.cpp
 This program reads in fundamental matrix from stereo calibration and draw epipolar lines on a pair of stereo images.

+rectification.cpp
+This program rectifies images taken from a stereo camera and align images taken from each camera horizontally.
+This makes general configuration for a stereo camera become canonical configuration.